 - Job Development Fund, which is funding for training.
-You are responsible for paying 0.29% of the first $23,600 of wages per employee a year, maxing out at $68.44 per employee a year.
+You are responsible for paying 0.21% of the first $24,600 of wages per employee a year.

 - What Is Withheld From Employees:

 - State Disability Tax provides temporary funding for non-work related injury or illness.
-For 2019, the rate is at 1.1% of annual income up to $71,000, which comes out to a maximum of $781 per employee.
+For 2021, the Temporary Disability Insurance (TDI) rate is at 1.3% of annual income up to $74,000.

 Now Write Those Paychecks!